NixOS/foundation/governance/zulip/coc.md

 Open Source doesn't work without the people who make the software happen.
 The governance project is putting people first and doing its best to recognize, appreciate, and respect the diversity of our global contributor base.
 We welcome contributions from all qualified (through contribution or prior experience) people who want to contribute in a healthy and constructive manner.

-These guidelines aim to support bootstrapping our governance structure, and as such *all* who can, should feel safe to participate regardless of background, family status, gender, gender identity and expression, marital status, sex, sexual orientation, plurality, native language, age, race/ethnicity, nationality, socioeconomic status, geographic location, education, or other aspects of diversity.
+These guidelines aim to support bootstrapping our governance structure, and as such *all* who can, should feel safe to participate regardless of background, family status, gender, gender identity and expression, marital status, sex, sexual orientation, plurality, native language, age, race/ethnicity, nationality, socioeconomic status, geographic location, education, disability, otherkin status, or other aspects of diversity.

 ### We are respectful

 We value each others ideas and viewpoints.
 We are open to different possibilities and being wrong.
 We are aware of our *impact* and how interactions will affect others.
-We are direct, constructive, and positive.
+We communicate in a direct, constructive, and positive way.
 We take responsibility for our impact and our mistakes - if someone says that they have been harmed by our words or actions, we *stop*, *listen*, and then *apologize sincerely* and *change behavior.*

 ### We are inclusive